-In the first of a series of training videos by Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, we learn how to teach a horse how to jump this technical cross-country question
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, we learn how to teach a horse how to jump this technical cross-country question

 Developing the horse and rider’s eye to stay straight across an angled skinny is a crucial part of the training when moving up through the grades.
 This is how Caroline trains this particular skill in an arena before moving onto grass.